CGJennings/se3docs/docs/um-deck-boxes.md

 # Creating fold-up boxes

-With the deck editor you can easily create boxes for storing your cards and other playing pieces in.
-These boxes are similar to those that playing cards might come in, sometimes called tuck boxes.
+With the deck editor you can easily create boxes for storing your cards and other playing pieces.
+These boxes are similar to those that playing cards might come in, sometimes called *tuck boxes*.

 ![sample box template](images/box-template.png)